 In some cases, you may also need to provide a toll-free number for your customers to use to contact you.

-As the requirements of the California Consumer Privacy Act are implemented, remember that the purpose of the law is to allow consumers to have more control over the transmission of their personal information.
+As the requirements of the CCPA (CPRA) are implemented, remember that the purpose of the law is to allow consumers to have more control over the transmission of their personal information.

 Also remember, the CCPA (CPRA) states that it is to be "liberally construed," so when in doubt, play it safe!